-Detecting HPV18 integration sites in the human genome using Xdrop®

-Introduction

-Targeted DNA enrichment is often necessary to sequence viral integration sites within complex DNA regions.
-However, available enrichment methods often fail with high complexity, unknown, or rearranged regions.
-Xdrop encapsulates long DNA fragments in double-emulsion droplets for highly targeted enrichment that supports sequencing of these complex regions.

-Experimental setup for HPV18 integration enrichment

-The HeLa cancer cell line HPV18 integration sites were enriched by designing a single primer pair (amplifying the Detection Sequence) on the HPV18 virus sequence2 (Figure 1).
+Detecting HPV18 integration sites in the human genome using Xdrop[®] Esben Bjørn Madsen1, Thomas Kvist1, Marie Mikkelsen1, Ida Höijer2, and Adam Ameur2 1 Samplix Aps, Birkerød, Denmark 2 Science for Life Laboratory, Uppsala, Uppsala University, Sweden Introduction Targeted DNA enrichment is often necessary to sequence viral integration sites within complex DNA regions.
+However, available enrichment methods often fail with highcomplexity, unknown, or rearranged regions.
+Our Xdrop technology encapsulates long DNA fragments in double-emulsion droplets for highly targeted enrichment that supports such complex sequencing.
+Experimental setup for HPV18 integration enrichment The HeLa cancer cell line HPV18 integration sites were enriched by designing a single primer pair (amplifying the Detection Sequence) on the HPV18 virus sequence (Figure 1).

 Figure 1.
 The circular genome of HPV18, 7857 bp.
 Viral open reading frames are depicted as blue arrows.
 The location of the Detection Sequence is shown in green.

-Library preparation and sequencing

-DNA libraries were prepared directly from Xdrop enriched DNA samples and sequenced on three platforms: 1) PacBio RSII, 2) Oxford Nanopore MinION, and 3) Illumina MiSeq.
+Library preparation and sequencing DNA libraries were prepared directly from Xdrop[®] enriched DNA samples and sequenced on three platforms: 1) PacBio RSII, 2) Oxford Nanopore MinION, and 3) Illumina MiSeq.
 The sequencing reads were mapped to both HPV18 and the human genome (GRCh38) and three integration sites were detected on chromosome 8.
 Mapping to the HPV18 genome

-All three datasets (from PacBio, Oxford Nanopore and Illumina) showed that the central part of the viral genome (E2-L2 genes) was absent in the integrations, as previously reported1 (Figure 2).
-The sharp drops in the HPV18 coverage plots (positions 25, 3100 and 5736, pointed out in Figure 2) are caused by sequence reads that have only one end mapping to HPV18, while the other end maps to an insertion breakpoint in the human genome.
+Figure 2.
+Mapping of sequenced reads by three different platforms to the HPV18 genome.
+The vertical black lines indicate the four breakpoints and their position in the HPV18 genome.
+All three datasets (from PacBio, Oxford Nanopore and Illumina) showed that the central part of the viral genome (E2-L2 genes) was absent in the integrations, as previously reported (Adey et al. 2014) (Figure 2).
+The sharp drops in the HPV18 mapping coverage graphs above (positions 25, 3100 and 5736) are caused by sequence reads that have only one end mapping to HPV18, while the other end maps to an insertion breakpoint in the human genome.
 A fourth less frequent breakpoint with a lower coverage drop was identified at position 2497.